ionutgrecu/backup-bash/README.md

     - `ADMIN_EMAIL`: Email address to send the backup report
     - `BREVO_API_KEY`: API key for Brevo

-Config an `rclone` drive with the provider you want.
+Config `rclone` drives with the provider you want.

 ## Backup Types

 - `0`: Copy files to the remote destination.
 Extra files from remote destionation won't get deleted.
 It's useful to protect against accidental deletion of files.
 - `1`: Sync files to the remote destination.
 Extra files from remote destination will get deleted.
+- `2`: Move files to the remote destination.
+It's intended for daily backups, where the files are already archived and encrypted.
-- `2`: Encrypt and compress each subfolder to the remote destination
+- `3`: Encrypt and compress each subfolder to the remote destination
-- `3`: Encrypt and compress the entire folder to the remote destination and append the current date to the backup filename
+- `4`: Encrypt and compress the entire folder to the remote destination and append the current date to the backup filename

-Backup types `0` and `1` are intended for very large folders (over 50Gb) with nonconfidential/public content which doesn't deserve to be compressed (images, videos, etc), for which encryption is not necessary.
+Backup types `0`, `1` and `2` are intended for very large folders (over 50Gb) with nonconfidential/public content, or already encrypted content, which doesn't deserve to be compressed (images, videos, etc), for which encryption is not necessary.

-Backup types `2` and `3` are intended for confidential/private content which should be encrypted and/or compressed before being uploaded to the remote destination.
+Backup types `3` and `4` are intended for confidential/private content which should be encrypted and/or compressed before being uploaded to the remote destination.

 If you have a local backup files already archived which is not encrypted, you can use the `BACKUP_TYPE = 2` with `COMPRESSION_LEVEL = 0` to keep an encrypted copy to a remote location.

-To protect against ransomware arrack, which can destroy content to an external drive through rclone, you can setup an s3 bucket with versioning/snapshot enabled or an s3 user limited only to upload and read.
+To protect against ransomware arrack, which can destroy content to an external drive through rclone, you can setup an s3 bucket with versioning/snapshot enabled or an s3 user limited only to upload and read, or a third party server/raspberry pi with rclone and a cron job to backup from source to destination.
+The third party server should have read only access to the source, and only for the backedup content.

 ## Compression Levels

-This value is ignored if the backup type is `0` or `1` (copy or sync).
+This value is ignored if the backup type is `0`, `1` or `2` (copy, sync or move).
 This is the compression level `[0 | 1 | 3 | 5 | 7 | 9 ]` for 7-Zip.
 The higher the number, the better the compression, but it will take longer to compress the files and require more resources.
 The `COMPRESSION_LEVEL = 0` is equivalent to just encrypt the destionation files.